kirillaristov/nationaltrails.ru/content/about/index.en.md

 ---
-title: 'About the nonprofit organization «National Trails»'
+title: "About the nonprofit organization «National Trails»"
+menu:
+  top:
+    name: About
+    weight: 3
+  bottom:
+    name: About
+    weight: 11
 ---

 We create the National Trails System.
 We explore the Rivers and Territories of Russia.
 We sponsor explorers.